como1205/csh-todolist/docs/5-arch-diagram.md

     participant Z as Zustand Store
     participant A as Axios Client
     participant E as Express API
-    participant P as Prisma ORM
+    participant P as pg Pool
     participant D as PostgreSQL DB

     Note over U,D: 할일 생성 흐름